aantipov/alexeime/blog/state-management--separation-of-concerns/index.md

 ![](./crack.jpg)
 State Management in Frontend is complicated and approaches are not yet settled.
 New state management libraries keep popping up.
 In search for a silver bullet, libraries and frameworks authors come up with different brilliant APIs and approaches.
 Developer Community has produced guidelines for many scenarios.

 Nevertheless, developers continue to struggle.
 Why is that?
-What do they miss?
+What do we miss?

 ## The Complexities of State Management